GikunjuVic/online-movie-system-sql/subscriptions.md

 LIMIT 1000;

 ```
-## PROBLEM 7: How many GCP transactions take place in a month?
+## Problem 7: How many GCP transactions take place in a month?
 **Insight:** The results show GCP payment trend over a month enabling the business to know the perfomance trend over the month, determine the highest perfoming month and align with the marketing team accordingly.
              It also helps monitor the long term reliablity of the payment model overtime.

-## SQL QUERY
+## SQL Query

 ```sql